0

 • Through a little entry point: Abdominal or pelvic depression (laparoscopy), inside of a joint (arthroscopy), organs of the chest (thoracoscopy and mediastinoscopy).

-In the mid1990s, Capsule endoscopy was developed and includes a wireless lens.
+In the mid1990s, Capsule endoscopy was developed and included a wireless lens.
 The camera is small enough to fit into a capsule and can be swallowed (about the size of a vitamin tablet).

 As the capsule passes through the digestive tract, thousands of photos are taken and transmitted to a device attached to a portable belt.